lupyuen/lupyuen.github.io/src/rustsim.md

 _I sense another upcoming enhancement?_

 Yes!
-Since we're adding a Scripting Engine to the simulator, it means we can
+Since we're adding a __Scripting Engine__ to the simulator...

+Why not make it really easy to create scripts: The __drag-and-drop way__!

 TODO